 - Place a regular pie pan on top of the crust (it will help the crust to stay in place) and bake at 400 degrees for 25 minutes.
 Remove the pie pan just over half way through the baking time.

 - Remove from oven and let cool on a cooling rack.
 Remove the bottom of the tart pan.
 Set the tart aside to cool until ready to fill with the chocolate.
 Wrap and freeze at this point if not filling.
 Bake the next tart if doing so.

-- In a medium size sauce pan melt the chocolate with the sugar over low to medium heat.
+- In a medium size sauce pan melt the chocolate with the sugar of low to medium heat.
 Stir until smooth.
 Add the cream and continue to stir over medium heat until it begins to thicken, 5 to 8 minutes.
 (Should be the consistency of heavy cream.)
 This chocolate will thicken up as it cools.

 - Take off the heat and let cool down.
 Stir a couple of times while cooling.

-Variation: Can serve with a dab of whipped cream or Crème Fraîche on the side.
+- Variation: Can serve with a dab of whipped cream or Creme Fraiche on the side.